-Choosing your small business’s name is an important moment for any entrepreneur.
+Choosing a business domain name is an important moment for any entrepreneur when starting their business.
 Your business’s name defines you and your brand—and it will stick with you for a while.

 Just as your business’s name is your identity among your customers, your community, and your market, your business domain name is your identity online.